marinacademycs/warmups/CS2/Unit0/warmup9/Warmup9.md

 - Accepts commdand line arguments
 - If no arguments are given, exit 1 and print the message "You forgot the arguments"
 - If between 2 and 4 arguments are given, exit 2 print the message "You reached he goldilocks zone."
-- If more than 4 arguments are given, print "Woah, that's too many"
+- If more than 4 arguments are given, print "Woah, that's too many" and exit 3.
-- If the 3rd argument is "hello" (any version with capitals and lower case letters), print "Goodbye"
+- If the 3rd argument is "hello" (any version with capitals and lower case letters), print "Goodbye" and exit 4.
-- print all command line arguments.
+- print all command line arguments. exit 0.

+Make sure to test with different values!

 ## Practice Problem for Today